 In exceptional circumstances, applications received outside of the normal grant funding rounds may be considered by the AJF on an ad-hoc basis at its discretion and subject to the availability of grant funds.

 Please ensure you have:

 - Completed all mandatory fields on the application form.

-Attached two references that demonstrate an established record of achievement in the development and management of projects relevant to the proposed area of endeavour.
+Attached a minimum of two references that demonstrate an established record of achievement in the development and management of projects relevant to the proposed area of endeavour.
+Please note: failure to provide at least two references will mean that the Secretariat is not able to assess the application as ‘suitable’.
 Where possible, referees should comment on:

 - their relationship to the applicant;